mooorex/app-boilerplate/README.md

 ## Documentation

-High level documentation such as [application specification](https://github.com/LedgerHQ/app-ont/doc/APP_SPECIFICATION.md), [APDU](doc/APDU.md) and [transaction serialization](doc/TRANSACTION.md) are included in developer documentation which can be generated with [doxygen](https://www.doxygen.nl)
+High level documentation such as [application specification](https://github.com/LedgerHQ/app-ont/doc/APP_SPECIFICATION.md), [APDU](doc/APDU.md) are included in developer documentation which can be generated with [doxygen](https://www.doxygen.nl)

 ```shell
 doxygen .doxygen/Doxyfile